We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 These contain a selection of apps that add particular pieces of functionality (dropshipping, reporting, popups etc.) along with integrations with other key business apps and services.
 A mixture of paid-for and free apps is available.

-In the case of Ecwid however, you’re dealing with quite a limited selection of apps — there are around 249 in its ‘app market’, a number that is completely dwarfed by the 8,000+ available for Shopify.
+In the case of Ecwid however, you’re dealing with quite a limited selection of apps — I only found 347 of them in its ‘app market’, a number that is completely dwarfed by the 13,000+ available for Shopify.

 This means that although integrations for some pretty important apps like Freshbooks, Shipstation and Printful exist for Ecwid, you’ll generally find it easier to integrate Shopify with a wider range of well-known apps.

-The only issue with this is that Zapier brings a set of additional fees to proceedings, plus you’ll need to spend a bit of time configuring it to work with Ecwid and whatever app you want to connect.
+The problem here is that Zapier brings a set of additional fees to proceedings, plus you’ll need to spend a bit of time configuring it to work with Ecwid and whatever app you want to connect.

 So overall, because its app store is better stocked and brings a greater degree of flexibility when it comes to integrating other tools with your online store, the winner in the app store department is definitely Shopify.